ilyario/devops_support_scripts/README.md

 ## list_images_for_namespace.py

 Show table with columns - application, image and tag

+## move_secrets_to_vault.py

+Copy secrets to vault use API